0xSileo/Euclid/README.md

 ![Machine-readable zone of a US passport](https://upload.wikimedia.org/wikipedia/commons/7/7e/Mrp_image.gif)

 One of the easiest (wrt UX) ways to retrieve it is by making use of the card's NFC antenna, which can be read by most smartphones.
+We adapted an android app to fit our requirements (mostly removed PII decoding and just copying SOD data to clipboard for now) and the code can be found in the [Euclid-scanning](https://github.com/0xSileo/Euclid-scanning) repository.

 ### Proof generation